Welcome to the Biomaterials & Corrosion Laboratory in the Department of Materials Science and Engineering

 Biomaterials (e.g. electrochemically-assisted deposition of calcium phosphates

-for orthopedic and dental implants) and medical devices.
+for orthopedic and dental implants).

 Bio-Ferrography (e.g. for orthopedic applications and cancer diagnostics).